swatibarsoliya/swatibarsoliya/README.md

 - 👋 Hi, I’m @swatibarsoliya
- I'm a Front-End Software Engineer by passion and an expat by choice living now in Ahmedabad, India.and have been passionate about open-source since.
-I'm always working on a new project to help the community.
+I'm a Front-End Software Engineer driven by passion and currently based in the UK.
+Originally from India, I’m a strong advocate for open-source development and love building projects that contribute to the tech community.
+I’m always exploring new ideas, technologies, and collaborations to make a meaningful impact.